nanobox-cc/nano-client/README.md

 A simplified client for the Nano network.
 This library aims to support the most used actions for interacting with Nano.

-You can also check out [Nano Ping](https://github.com/nanobox-cc/nano-client/tree/master/examples/nano-ping) in under examples for a sample implementation with this library.
+You can also check out [Nano Ping](https://github.com/nanobox-cc/nano-client/tree/master/examples/nano-ping) over at examples for a sample implementation with this library.

 ## Install